awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_cli.md

 After you enable backup policies, you're ready to create your first policy of that type\.

 You can use any basic text editor to create a backup policy\.
-Use JSON syntax and save the policy as a file with any name and extension in a location of your choosing\.
+Use JSON syntax, and save the policy as a file with any name and extension in a location of your choice\.
 Backup policies can have a maximum of 2,500 characters, including spaces\.

 **To create a backup policy**